-Recommended replacement parts are designed for your machine, and have the full backing of the warranty.
+Recommended replacement parts are designed for your machine and have the full backing of the warranty.
 Only when recommended parts are used can responsibility be considered under the terms of the warranty.

-The spare parts section of this handbook contains a list of spare parts available from your Standen dealer.
-The exploded illustrations show complete units or parts as serviced.
+Section 2 of this handbook contains a list of spare parts available through your Standen Agents.
+Each illustration shows a complete unit or assembly in exploded form.
 Standen's policy of continual product development means that components or even complete assemblies are redesigned from time to time.
-Where possible the modifications will be advised to your dealer.
-The page date, and issue number indicate any revisions.
+Where possible the modifications are shown in the remarks column.